List of Spanish Americans

 This is a list of notable Americans who self-identify as Americans of Spanish descent, including both original immigrants who obtained American citizenship and their American descendants.

-There are also many people in the United States of various Latin American "national" origin who self-identify their heritage or origins in census data as being Spaniard.
+Many Americans in the United States also have origins via the large Spanish diaspora (for example Hispanic America) who self-identify their ancestors in census data as being Spaniard, Spanish or Spanish American.